-Diffusing oxygen is used for numerous tasks in indoor and hydroponic gardening including de-chlorinating water and providing ample oxygen in hydroponic systems.
-It's the process of pumping atmospheric air through a diffusing stone or tube to create tiny bubbles which infuse the water with more oxygen.
+Diffusing oxygen is the process of pumping atmospheric air through a diffusing stone or tube to create tiny bubbles which infuse the water with more oxygen.
 In a deep water culture system this process is essential to allow the roots to stay fully submerged in the nutrient solution while having access to the oxygen normally found in a well aerated soil.
-In nature this process occurs through waves and falling water, but with modern tools you have the ability to increase the oxygenation performance by selecting the right product for your needs.

 What are the differences between air stones and diffusers?

-Air diffusers on the other hand are made from flexible tubes with an even distribution of holes across their large surface area.
-Since they are much larger than most air stones and can be bent into unique shapes they do a much better job of evenly distributing the bubbles inside a water reservoir or in a hydroponic growth module.
+Made from flexible tubes, air diffusers feature a more even distribution of holes.
+They are much larger than most air stones and can be bent into unique shapes.
+Because of this, air diffusers do a much better job of evenly distributing the bubbles inside a hydroponic reservoir.
 They are also able to create smaller bubbles as the material is more like rubber than stones allowing more control in the manufacturing process.
 Air diffusers also put less load on air pumps than air stones helping them last longer.

-For use in gardening, air diffusers are a better choice than the less efficient air stones and are what we recommend.
+For use in gardening, air diffusers are a better choice than the less efficient air stones.

 Check out our video below to see air diffusers in action!